4paradigm/OpenMLDB/docs/en/reference/sql/dql/JOIN_CLAUSE.md

 ### LAST JOIN without ORDER BY

-#### Example1: Unsorted LAST JOIN

-The unsorted `LAST JOIN` will concat every row of the left table with the last matching row of the right table.
+The unsorted `LAST JOIN` will concat every row of the left table with the last matched row of the right table.

 ![Figure 7: last join without order](../dql/images/last_join_without_order.png)

 Take the second row of the left table as an example.
-The right table is unordered, and there are 2 matching rows.
+The right table is unordered, and there are 2 matched rows.
 The last one `5, b, 2020-05-20 10:11:12` will be joined with the second row of the left.

 ![Figure 8: last join without order result](../dql/images/last_join_without_order2.png)

 The final result is shown in the figure above.

-##### SQL Example using OpenMLDB CLI
+**Example of LAST JOIN without ORDER_BY**

 The following SQL commands created the left table t1 as mentioned above and inserted corresponding data.
 In order to check the results conveniently, it is recommended to create index on `col1` and use `std_ts` as timestamp.
-It doesn't matter if you create t1 without index, since it doesn't influence the concatenation in this case.
+It doesn't matter if you create t1 without index, since it doesn't affect the concatenation in this case.
 ```sql
 >CREATE TABLE t1 (id INT, col1 STRING,std_ts TIMESTAMP,INDEX(KEY=col1,ts=std_ts));
 SUCCEED